madzera/happytree/CONTRIBUTING.md

 The HappyTree API has a well-defined structure of unit tests for each method and each interface made available to the API client.
-In this context, JUnit is adopted for unit testing.
+In this context, JUnit is adopted for unit tests.

-In the first part, will be showed up the unit tests structure.
+In the first part, will be shown up the unit tests structure.
 Lastly this section will introduce how the collaborators can help us, by determining standards/recommendations of writing tests.

 ### The unit tests structure

 Currently, the HappyTree API provides to the API client, four interfaces for handling trees.
-Each interface contains a set of services (methods) that helps the API Client to handle trees.
-Those interfaces are:
+Each interface contains a set of services (methods) that help the API Client to handle trees.
+Those interfaces
+are:

 * [Element](./src/main/java/com/madzera/happytree/Element.java)
 * [TreeManager](./src/main/java/com/madzera/happytree/TreeManager.java)
 * [TreeTransaction](./src/main/java/com/madzera/happytree/TreeTransaction.java)
 * [TreeSession](./src/main/java/com/madzera/happytree/TreeSession.java)

-With this in mind, the unit tests structure are based in two types of
+With this in mind, the unit tests structure are based in two types of tests:
-tests:

 #### Demo tests